Home > Documentation > SQL Server to MySQL

 [SQL Server to MySQL Converter] [About Migration] [Safe Types Mapping] [Stored Procedures] |

-When migrating databases from MS SQL to MySQL server it is often necessary to translate MS SQL queries according to MySQL syntax as well.
-Syntax of SQL queries in MS SQL and MySQL are similar but not identical.
+When migrating databases from SQL Server to MySQL server it is often necessary to translate MS SQL queries according to MySQL syntax as well.
+Syntax of SQL queries in SQL Server and MySQL are similar but not identical.
 This article discovers 10 most popular differences between MS SQL and MySQL syntax.
 The target audience for this guide should have general database management knowledge and experience in composing SQL queries.

 and to manage user permissions on data access.
 This is schema, a logic